gingerwizard/react-loader-display/README.md

  Two extra features have been added since version 3.1.x.

- The two features make it possible to display and hide the loading modal without using the "IsLoading" prop on the on the React component.
+ The two features make it possible to display and hide the loading modal without using the "IsLoading" prop on the React component.

  Usage: